sands31/WCS_JavaKata/README.md

 A RBG array contains the value of each color group in decimal.

 If you convert `#FFD700` into a RGB array, you'll obtain `{255, 215, 0}`.

-In order to convert a hexadecimal into decimal value, you can use `Integer.parseInt(value, 16);`.